sjkorvin/sjkorvin.github.io/2021/07/things-are-continuing/index.md

 Last Thursday, the team working on the other project that I participated in last year at Bergen Community, the Ethical Hacking project, presented.
 They did an excellent job.
 I'll probably get a chance to be a student intern again next summer.
 If the project will still be running, then I think that I'd like to rejoin it while continuing working on the Electric Vehicle Conversion project.
 This summer, I had to relax and prepare for the competition.

 Starting on July 6th, I'll be participating in a mini-course provided by Bergen Community College named Introduction to COBOL Programming and System Z. July through mid-August will be busy for me!

-On a sidenote, it looks like the uBlogger Hugo theme no longer exists.
-If so, expect changes to this site soon!